Table of Contents

 View on Amazon.com ➜

-Since separation is a possibility, have everyone in your group wear these Paracord Emergency Bracelets if anything happens to them, and they need others’ help.
+Since separation is a possibility, have everyone in your group wear these Paracord Emergency Bracelets if anything happens to them or they need help.
 The bracelet features a tool to start fires, a compass, an emergency knife, and a whistle if anyone finds themselves stranded.
-The bracelets are lightweight and adjustable to fit all sizes, so no excuses for not wearing one while out at the lake!
+The bracelets are lightweight and adjustable to fit all sizes, so there are no excuses for not wearing one while out at the lake!

 Paracord bracelet